How to Use a B2B Podcast as a Sales & Lead Generation Machine in 2026

 Account-Based Marketing (ABM): Target specific high-value accounts by inviting their decision-makers as guests, creating a natural relationship-building opportunity without the friction of a sales call.

-Case Study: Meta Business, Innovation and Technology Podcast
+Case Study: Meta Business, Innovation, and Technology Podcast

-Leadership (insights from Fortune 500 leaders),
+Leadership: Insights from Fortune 500 executives

 How to Select Guests for your B2B Podcast

-Building Your Target Guest Pipeline
+1. Build Your Target Guest Pipeline

 To build your guest list, start by mapping targets to your business development objectives.
 Identify companies within your target market and connect them to specific goals, such as expanding partnerships or driving sales.
-Categorize guests based on their relationship to your sales funnel—whether they are prospects, partners, or industry influencers.
-Prioritize guests whose audience overlaps with yours to create mutually beneficial exposure.

-When identifying decision-makers, research leadership structures to find those with budget authority.
+Then, research leadership structures to find those with budget authority.
 For example, a podcast for talent acquisition may target Directors and VPs of Talent Acquisition at companies with ~5000 employees.

-Crafting Compelling Guest Invitations
+2. Craft Compelling Guest Invitations

 Crafting compelling invitations is key to securing high-value guests.

-Implementing Effective Follow-up Systems
+3. Set Up Effective Follow-up Systems

 After securing a guest, follow up with a structured nurturing approach.
 Send a personalized thank-you note immediately after recording and share the published episode along with promotional materials to make sharing effortless.